June 21 in History

 American columnist and conservative political commentator (born 1950)

-Charles Krauthammer was an American political columnist.
-A moderate liberal who turned independent conservative as a political pundit, Krauthammer won the Pulitzer Prize for his columns in The Washington Post in 1987.…
+Charles Krauthammer was an American political columnist and psychiatrist.
+A moderate liberal who turned independent conservative as a political pundit, Krauthammer won the Pulitzer Prize for his columns in The…

 Read More